user95f85f/video-gaming/README.md

 Therefore if you want Battle Royale games you'll want Windows

 Therefore if you want Open World games you'll want Windows

+Windows is 74%online/26%offline 83%sure

+Linux is 9%online/91%offline 71%sure